“There is no reality except in action.” – Jean-Paul Sartre1

 To plead weakness out of ignorance, that you never developed the requisite strength because you never expected to find yourself in such a situation seems at first an acceptable, if unfortunate, response.
 Yet an adult’s claim that he never expected to be in a dangerous situation seems little excuse for his cowardice, just as a capable adult claiming she never expected to be without a calculator seems little excuse for her not knowing multiplication tables.
 While uncontrollable circumstances like age or physical or mental disability might serve as acceptable excuses, ignorance does not.

 However, it seems unreasonable to presume that a trim 120-pound woman should lift a 400-pound sumo wrestler.
 Likewise, one should not expect an octogenarian or a pre-adolescent child to complete this task.
 But a healthy adult between the ages of 20 and 35 is certainly capable of lifting his or her own body weight.
-Therefore, these considerations lead us to the following ethical precept for human movement:
+Therefore, these considerations lead us to the first of three ethical components of fitness:

 Corollary: A human being should be able to deadlift his or her own body weight.